MoonSHRD/Token-Factory/README.md

 `ST.sol` - standard token contract template (erc20)
 `TokenFactory` - Factory
 `Token.sol` - token with ownership
+`SubFactory.sol` - factory which deploy new subscription Contracts `subscription.sol` - subscription contract allow users to signIn or signOut, buying ads, allow owner to ban user

 ## Rates, crowdsale prices and how can I live rest of my life about it?